ParaliyzedEvo/Video-to-ASCII/README.md

 Use this however you like, this is prolly get me a 5 for the AP test, but I'll edit this and tell you what I got.
 Hope this code helps with your project.
+(Posted this after APs even though I finished it before winter break was so people didn't steal me code)

 **HOW TO USE**